Gitling01/QuakeReport/README.md

 </p>

 ## Description
-* This app fetches and displays data on the ten most recent earthquakes, as obtained from the USGS.gov website using their API.
+* This app displays data on the ten most recent earthquakes, as obtained from the USGS.gov website using their API.
 * When users click on a particular list item, they're sent to the USGS web page to see additional details on that earthquake.

 ## What I Learned